-M/S/C (Hoagland/Schwarm) (Dorey-Yes; Groundwater-Yes; Hoagland-Yes; Hodgin-Yes; McDonald-Yes; Rudock-Yes; Schwarm-Yes; Shaikewitz-Yes): That the Liability Program Committee recommends that the Executive Committee approve the proposed revisions to the Memorandum of Liability Coverage, effective October 1, 2017, as presented.
+M/S/C (Shaikewitz/Schwarm) (Daly-Yes; Dorey-Yes; Hodgin-Yes; Lopez-Yes; Rudock-Yes; Schwarm-yes; Shaikewitz-yes: That the Liability Program Committee recommend that the Executive Committee approve the proposed revisions to the Memorandum of Liability Coverage, to be effective October 1, 2018.

-Renewal of Excess General Liability Coverage
+Renewal of Excess General Liability Reinsurance

-Ms. Thesing reported that the JPIA's Liability Program renews on October 1, 2017.
-The JPIA retains a \$5 million self-insured retention and purchases reinsurance from a variety of carriers.
-Coverage for the upcoming program year was secured at expiring limits for a total of \$60 million.
+Ms. Thesing reported that JPIA's Liability Program renews on October 1, 2018.
+JPIA maintains a \$5 million self-insured retention and continues to purchase reinsurance from a variety of carriers.
+For the 2018-19 Liability Program year, coverage has been secured at expiring limits for a total of \$60 million, with a 2% rate reduction.